FasterXML/jackson-dataformat-avro/README.md

 This project contains [Jackson](http://http://wiki.fasterxml.com/JacksonHome) extension component for reading and writing data encoded using
 [Apache Avro](http://avro.apache.org/) data format.

-Pproject adds necessary abstractions on top to make things work with other Jackson functionality.
-It relies on standard Avro library for Avro Schema handling, and parts of serialization.
+Project adds necessary abstractions on top to make things work with other Jackson functionality.
+It relies on standard Avro library for Avro Schema handling, and some parts of deserialization/serialization.

 Project is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

 # Status

-Project is in its prototype phase and requires Jackson 2.1.
-It works for simple data-binding use cases.
-The goal is to make it production ready during 2.1 maintenance cycle.

-Maven snapshot artifacts (2.1.0-SNAPSHOT) have been pushed, but 2.1.0 of the module has not yet been released.
+Module is based on Jackson 2.1, and has been tested with simple Avro Schemas.
+Both serialization and deserialization work.

 ## Maven dependency